Eora: History

-Governor Macquarie established a Native Institution to house aboriginal and also Māori children to civilize them, on the condition they could only be visited by their parents on one day, 28 December, a year.
+Governor Macquarie established a Native Institution to house Aboriginal and also Māori children to civilize them, on the condition they could only be visited by their parents on one day, 28 December, a year.
 It proved a disaster, and many children died there.
 Aboriginal people continued to camp in central Sydney until they were evicted from their camps, such as the one at Circular Quay in the 1880s.

 Song

 An Eora song has survived.
 It was sung by Bennelong and Yemmerrawanne at a concert in London in 1793.
-Their words and the music were transcribed by Edward Jones and published in 1811.
+Their words and the music were transcribed by Edward Jones (Bardd y Brenin) and published in 1811.
 A modern version of the song was rendered by Clarence Slockee and Matthew Doyle at the State Library of NSW, August 2010, and may be heard online.